Notifications

 Prerequisites

-To use the Notification API (in mobile and wearable applications), the application has to request permission by adding the following privilege to the config.xml
+To use the Notification API, the application has to request permission by adding the following privilege to the config.xml file:

 <tizen:privilege name="http://tizen.org/privilege/notification"/>